 - A student credit card allows you to start building credit.

-- Most major credit card issuers offer at least one student credit card, sometimes even offering rewards on credit card purchases.
+- Most major credit card issuers offer at least one student credit card; some even offer rewards on credit card purchases.

 - Becoming an authorized user or applying for a secured card are alternatives to student credit cards.